xaymup/xaymup.github.io/_posts/2024-8-19-dj-set-spotify-playlist-generator.md

 ###### What's Next?
 I don’t have a set plan for future updates just yet, but I’m open to ideas and improvements.
 If you see something coming up or have suggestions, let me know!

 The app is live [here](https://xaymup.me/djset-generator/), though it requires an invitation due to Spotify's API limitations.
+Feel free to email me your Spotify email to include you in the API users list, or fork it with your own API key.
 I hope you find it as useful and enjoyable as I have.
-If you have any feedback or just want to chat about music and tech, feel free to reach out.
+If you have any feedback or just want to chat about music and tech, feel free to reach out!